P-20 COUNCIL MEMBERS

-President, California State University Channel Islands
+President, CSU Channel Islands

 Henry Dubroff is the chairman, editor and majority owner of the Pacific Coast Business Times.
 He has served as the editor of The Denver Business Journal and the business editor of The Denver Post.
 He is a past president of the Society of American Business Editors & Writers and serves in leadership positions with United Way, Ventura County Economic Development Association, the UCSB Economic Forecast Project, the San Luis Obispo County Economic Vitality Corp., the Central Coast MIT Enterprise Forum and CSU Channel Islands.